jameson-m-jolley/Gorebrum/README.md

 - respecting user privacy
 - maintaining an open and welcoming community
 - encouraging dialog and teamwork
-- limiting technical debt where ever possible
+- limiting technical debt wherever possible

 ### project requirements
-- must have the ability to turn on and off all none essential features.
+- must have the ability to turn on and off all non-essential features.
 - all functions, types, methods, and tests must be documented no exceptions
-- user must be able to export/import the base model as data.
+- The user must be able to export/import the base model as data.

 #### Current goal for 2023